Search best practices

 Whereas, the following example is a valid search:

-In Search, some fields are labeled as repeated, which means they contain a list
+In Search, some UDM fields (like principal.ip or target.file.md5) are labeled as repeated, because they can hold a list

 in the repeated field satisfies the condition.
 For example, if you search for